Oh, wow

 curious evidence

-I have been at a loss for what to write about, as there is a randomness that is compounded by current events.
-More and more, this image explains a lot, my old suitcase painted with the title of a solo art show I presented nearly fifteen years ago.
+I have been at a loss for what to write about, as recent experience has been interrupted with a randomness that is compounded by current events.
+More and more, this image explains a lot.
+My old suitcase painted with the title of a solo art show I presented nearly fifteen years ago stands in for all of that.

 Apple founder Steve Jobs uttered the same words upon his 2011 deathbed, as reported by his sister, the author Mona Simpson.